-The Freedom of Information (FOI) Act came into effect on 21 April, 1998 and was amended on 11 April, 2003 and is known as the Freedom of Information (Amendment) Act 2003.
+The Freedom of Information (FOI) Act came into effect on 21 April 1998.
+It was amended on 11 April 2003 and is known as the Freedom of Information (Amendment) Act 2003.

 - access records held by a Government Department or certain public bodies